Madu-de/Madulang/README.md

 ## Variables

 - allvariables
-    - In this variabel are a list of all variables names.
+    - In this variable are a list of all variables names.
 - i
     - In all loops you can use the variabel i.